abinit/abinit/doc/mkdocs-tutorials/dftu.md

 use it for the tutorial.
 In what follows, the names of files will be mentioned as if you were in this subdirectory

-_Copy the files ../Input/tdftu_1.in and ../Input/tdftu_1.files in your Work
+*Copy the files ../Input/tdftu_1.in and ../Input/tdftu_x.files in your Work directory and run*

-directory and run_
+{% dialog tests/tutorial/Input/tdftu_x.files tests/tutorial/Input/tdftu_1.in %}

 This run should take less than 30 seconds on a PC 3 GHz.
 It calculates the LDA ground state of the NiO crystal.
 A low cutoff and a small number of k-points